-I took a city bus from the Skopje Old Town to the Central Bus Station and caught an 11:45 bus for the two hour trip to Pristina.
+In the morning, I checked out of the hotel and then took a city bus from the Skopje Old Town to the Central Bus Station.
+I caught the 11:45 bus for the two hour trip to Pristina.

 Crossing the border from North Macedonia to Kosovo was very easy.
 The immigration agents came on the bus to do everything.